STARMAN ON ONE ACOUSTIC GUITAR

 The most obvious example of this is the initial open position Gm chord that starts off the verse.

 ‘Starman’ is in the key of F, not a very common key for songs written on the guitar.
-The key of F is much more common on the piano, which hints at which instruments the song was written on.
+The key of F is much more common on the piano, which hints at what instrument the song was written on.

 The intro starts off with the unusual Bb#11 chord.